-Role Action Description Submit Completed Self- Assessment (See Note) Submit completed self-assessment to NNSA PRO.
-Note: Self assessments are the mechanism used to verify/validate implementation of an organizations file plan.
+Role Action Description Manager/Designee Submit Completed Self- Submit completed self-assessment to NNSA PRO. or RMP Assessment (See Note) Note: Self assessments are the mechanism used to verify/validate implementation of an organizations file plan.
 The activities applicable to Self-assessments are defined in Appendix 6 of this SD and in RMH 243.1.